 Matrix Aftercare - This group is a social support program dealing with relapse prevention using the Matrix Model as a follow up to the intensive outpatient treatment program

-Meth Intensive Outpatient Treatment - A sixteen week outpatient program for treatment of stimulants and opiates.
-This program is designed to last longer for participants who are still recovering from the damaging effects of these drugs
+Matrix Intensive Outpatient Treatment - A sixteen-week outpatient program for treatment of substance use disorders.
+This program is designed to last longer for participants who are still recovering from the damaging effects of these drugs using the Matrix Model.
+The core of the program consists of Early Recovery Skills, Relapse Prevention, Family Education, and Individual/Conjoint Sessions.
+This program is the curriculum used for the Intensive Methamphetamine Treatment Expansion program funded by the Department of Social Services, Community Behavioral Health.

 MRT - Moral Reconation Therapy is a systematic, cognitive behavioral, step-by-step treatment strategy designed to enhance self-image, promote growth of a positive, productive identify and facilitate the development of higher stages of moral reasoning